 The first week after surgery you are often quite bruised and may not pass the “supermarket test”.
 Your sutures will be removed the week after surgery, and much of the bruising and swelling will resolve within 7 to 10 days, though can last longer particularly if you also had lower eyelid surgery.
 You may have some subtle color changes in the skin for a few weeks after surgery, but these can be hidden with clothing or makeup.
 Most return to work and other social activities within 2 weeks.
 The scars take a full year to mature, but are usually quite hard to see within a few weeks.
 Often the skin hidden behind the ear is the bumpiest for the longest.

 Each patient is carefully evaluated and if Dr. Taylor and Dr. Sullivan consider you to be a good candidate for an operation, they will customize a surgical plan for your face and neck, with care taken to hide surgical approaches around the ears and under the chin so others can be left guessing.
-As top Boston Mass cosmetic and plastic surgeons Dr. Taylor and Dr. Sullivan can provide a safe and naturally appearing facial rejuvenation when you have signs of aging.
+As some of the top Boston plastic surgeons, Dr. Taylor and Dr. Sullivan strive to provide the best neck lift and facelift Boston has to offer you, when you have signs of aging.